 Beginning of dialog window.
 It begins with a heading called "Terms and Conditions".
 Escape will cancel and close the window.

 Terms and conditions

-This Site is intended for Institutional Investors in Hong Kong only.
+This Site is intended for financial intermediaries in Hong Kong only.

 The Funds invest in various investments, such as equities, bonds, money market instruments, collective investment schemes and alternative investments.
 Each fund has a different investment objective and risk profile.

 The Funds may subject to the risks of investing in emerging markets and smaller companies; and may subject to the concentration risks when the investments are concentrated in one or a small number of markets or sectors.

 The Funds may invest in non-investment grade bonds, unrated bonds, contingent convertible securities, mortgage backed securities, asset backed securities and urban investment bonds issued by PRC local government financing vehicles (LGFVs) which are subject to additional risks and volatility.